bcdr-demos/environment-automation/README.md

 # environment automation

-An express app that uses built-in features from [Coder environments](https://coder.com/docs/environments) and [coder-cli](https://github.com/cdr/coder-cli) to do some cool automated stuff outside of Coder's main Ui.
+An express app that uses built-in features from [Coder environments](https://coder.com/docs/environments) and [coder-cli](https://github.com/cdr/coder-cli) to do some cool "automated" stuff outside of Coder's main U.

 ![Web app screenshot](screenshot.png)